MirbahaMoein/Price-Action-Zones/README.md

 ## Roadmap

 - Find Support/Resistance levels
-- Add a boolean field as a feature for zones' that tells if a zone is formed when a S/R level breaks
+- Add a boolean field as a feature for zones' that tells if a zone is formed when an S/R level breaks
 - Extract more features for zones that can help predict the zone's strength
-- Assign a score to every zone that represents the probability of that zone reactiong to price trend using AI tools
+- Assign a score to every zone that represents the probability of the price trend reacting to that zone using AI tools
-- Assign that score to candles after the candles that overlap with a zone as a feature for price timeseries forecasting
+- Assign that score to candles after the candles that overlap with a zone as a feature for price time-series forecasting
-- Develop a AI model for forecasting price trend
+- Develop an AI model for forecasting price trend

 ## Installation